frenkie/systemjs-starter/README.md

 # systemjs-starter

-A starter app/site template using the [SystemJS](https://github.com/systemjs/systemjs) module loader, [Handlebars](http://handlebarsjs.com/) for templates and [(Node-)Sass](https://github.com/sass/node-sass) as CSS preprocessor.
+A basic app/site template using the [SystemJS](https://github.com/systemjs/systemjs) module loader, [Handlebars](http://handlebarsjs.com/) for templates and [(Node-)Sass](https://github.com/sass/node-sass) as CSS preprocessor.

 # installation

-Just a `npm install` should do the trick.
+Just an `npm install` should do the trick.

 # running